top of page

 • My happiness sparkles behind the ribs.

-Although this often doesn't come naturally to codependents, they want to be around others and they put trust in those they are with so it can be really difficult to trust or even recognise that need for time alone because we are so laser focused on the person were with.
+Although this often doesn't come naturally to codependents, they want to be around others.
+They put trust in those they are with, making it really difficult to recognise the need for time alone.
+We become so laser-focused on the person we’re with that we forget to check in with ourselves.

 Recognising What Doesn’t Belong to You